 Any offers of direct employment are conditional upon satisfactory pre-employment checks as set out in Appendix One.
-Please be aware candidates cannot start work until these checks have been received and verified.
+Please be aware candidates cannot start work until these checks have been received and verified1.
 This checking process will usually be completed by our HR team or, in some cases, by an external provider specifically engaged to support the College with elements of our pre-employment checking process.

-The pre-employment checks that we will complete once candidates are offered a role are mandated by government legislation and are as follows (for a detailed explanation of each check please see Appendix One):
+The pre-employment checks that we will complete before an individual can start with the College are mandated by government legislation and are as follows (for a detailed explanation of each check please see Appendix One):

-- Verification of full education and work history; - Verification of qualifications; - Verification of identity and right to work in the UK; - Verification and receipt of a minimum of two written references (where possible, one from the candidate's current employer and one from the last time they worked with children, if they have worked with children); - A check of medical fitness to perform the role (this check is completed in accordance with the Equality Act 2010);
+- Verification of full education and work history; - Verification of qualifications; - Verification of identity and right to work in the UK; - Verification and receipt of a minimum of two written references (one from the candidate's current employer and one from the last time they worked with children, if not currently working with children and they have worked with children previously); - A check of medical fitness to perform the role (this check is completed in accordance with the Equality Act 2010); - Verification that the candidate is not prohibited from teaching in the UK or overseas (relevant roles or previous teaching experience only); - Verification that the candidate is not prohibited from holding a management role (relevant roles only); - A satisfactory online check; - Receipt of a criminal records check from the Disclosure and Barring Service; - Overseas criminal records check (if required);

-&lt;sup>1 If all of other checks have been received and are considered to be satisfactory and your DBS check has been applied for, we may be able to complete a risk assessment to allow the candidate to start before the DBS certificate has been received.
+1 If all of other checks have been received and are considered to be satisfactory and the DBS check or overseas police check has been applied for, we may be able to complete a risk assessment to allow the candidate to start before the DBS certificate or overseas police check has been received.
 Please be aware, this is only possible for certain roles and in rare circumstances.

-- Verification that the candidate is not prohibited from teaching in the UK or overseas (relevant roles only); - Verification that the candidate is not prohibited from holding a management role (relevant roles only); - An online check; - Receipt of a criminal records check from the Disclosure and Barring Service; - Overseas criminal records check (if required); - Verification that the candidate is not barred from working with children (if the role amounts to regulated activity see Appendix Five); - Verification that the candidate is not prohibited from acting as a trustee or senior manager of a charity (relevant roles only).
+- Verification that the candidate is not barred from working with children (if the role amounts to regulated activity - see Appendix Five); - Verification that the candidate is not prohibited from acting as a trustee or senior manager of a charity (relevant roles only).